Counterintuitive Methods in Buddhist Practice

 It’s also entirely natural to feel despair at times, and then practical and liberating to use that as a motive force to seek wisdom;

-Our efforts here are upheld by the clear awareness of suffering, and the lower realms, and the real urgency to avoid them, and to do whatever we can to keep our loved ones and all others back from them.
+Our efforts are upheld by our clear awareness of impermanence, and the lower realms, and the real urgency to avoid them, and to do whatever we can to keep our loved ones and all others back from them.

 All our human emotions, and all this knowledge can then work to create the life and the world we deeply yearn for, aligned with truth, and all our noble ideals.